This celebration of the novella form features original notes from writers like Nick Earls, Michelle de Kretser, Helen Garner and many more.

 With a novella, I can always see where I’ve come from and how I got there, and see where I’m going and how to get there, and that puts me in the best possible position to work out which levers to pull and precisely when to pull them.

-Miles Franklin Literary Award–winning author Anna Funder explores the often-overlooked power of the novella form in the sixth note shared for Novella November:
+Miles Franklin Literary Award–winning author Anna Funder explores the often-overlooked power of the novella form:

 ‘Novella’ is an unnecessarily frilly and diminishing word for what can be a high-octane experience: a short, sharp dip into another reality.
 Think of the obsessional ride of middle-aged lust that is Thomas Mann’s Death in Venice.
 Or of Deborah Levy’s ‘living autobiography’ series – works that are neither fiction nor non-fiction but exist beyond genre to bear witness to the inner life that gave rise to them.
 Of Jean-Dominique Bauby’s The Diving Bell and the Butterfly, written by a man with locked-in syndrome – using flickers of his eyelid for every precious word – to celebrate what was precious in the life he was leaving.
 Or of Franz Kafka’s Metamorphosis, which is perhaps about being locked out of your life – again an experience you can’t forget.